-This topic introduces the Parasoft REST API, which allows you to remotely create and update virtual assetsortest assets directly on the Parasoft server.
+You can use the Parasoft REST API to remotely create, update, and execute test assets directly on the Parasoft server.
 This enables third-party integrations, custom programmatic interactions, and access via additional user interfaces such as Parasoft CTP.

 - The SOAtest server must be running